Shubham189/ChunML.github.io/_posts/2016-11-14-Creating-Text-Generator-Using-Recurrent-Neural-Network.md

 * [Installing OpenCV & Keras](https://chunml.github.io/ChunML.github.io/tutorial/Setting-Up-Python-Environment-For-Computer-Vision-And-Machine-Learning/)

 Now, let's get down to business.
 For sake of simplicity, I will divide the code into four parts and dig into each part one at a time.
-Of course I will omit some lines used for importing or argument parsing, etc. You can find the full source file in my GitHub here: []().
+Of course I will omit some lines used for importing or argument parsing, etc. You can find the full source file in my GitHub here: [Text Generator](https://github.com/ChunML/text-generator).
 Now let's go into the first part: preparing the data.

 **1. Prepare the training data**

 I always try to deal with the most tedious part in the beginning, which is data preparation.
 Not only because a good data preparation can result in a well learned Model, but this step is also some kind of tricky, which we likely spend a lot of time until it works (especially if you are working with different frameworks).

 We are gonna work with text in this post, so obviously we have to prepare a text file to train our Model.
-You can go on the internet to grab anything you want such as free text novels [here](), and I recommend the file size is at least 2MB for an acceptable result.
+You can go on the internet to grab anything you want such as free text novels [here](http://cs.stanford.edu/people/karpathy/char-rnn/), and I recommend the file size is at least 2MB for an acceptable result.
 In my case, I used the famous Harry Potter series for training (of course I can't share it here for copyright privacy).

 {% highlight python %}
 data = open(DATA_DIR, 'r').read()